 Friday, March 09, 2012

-This is the Sixty Six Thousand One Hundred Nineteenth view since
+This is the Seventy Two Thousand One Hundred Sixty First view since

 Screenshot of Pike's viewer screen:

 - Pike is a tool for createing and editing icons and small bitmaps and their palettes.